X Marks the Spot

 By Ed Staskus

-The day Angele Jurgelaitis knocked on her aunt’s door in the spring of 1941 the sky was clear and sunny.
-Ona Kreivenas lived on a farm near Alvitas, where she taught grade school, and had a growing family on her hands.
-There were three children and an infant, Mindaugas, Carman, Ramute, and Gema.
-The new baby had come into being a year earlier.
-None of the children were older than Angele.
-Even Mindaugas, the eldest, was three years younger than their thirteen-year-old cousin from Gizai.
+The day Angele Jurgelaitis knocked on her aunt’s door in the spring of 1944 the sky was clear and sunny.
+Ona Kreivenas lived on a farm near Alvitas, where she taught grade school and had a family on her hands.
+There were four children, Mindaugas, Carman, Ramute, and the youngest, Gema.
+None of them were older than Angele.
+Even Mindaugas, the eldest, was three years younger than their sixteen year-old cousin from Gizai.

-Alvitas is a village on a lake of the same name.
-It is on the main road.
-There was a parish church built of stone, an elementary school, more than thirty houses, and almost four hundred inhabitants.
-None of them knew what was coming, although they all suspected.
+Gizai is twelve miles from Alvitas, which is a village on a lake of the same name.
+It is on a main road.
+Angele had walked there.
+There was a parish church built of stone, an elementary school, more than thirty houses, a general store, neighboring farmsteads, and almost four hundred inhabitants.
+None of them knew what was coming, although they all knew.

 When Ona came to the front door she was by herself.
-She had lost her husband a year earlier.
+She had been deprived of her husband.
 He had been transported to Siberia by the Russians.
 “He was a police chief,” Angele said about her uncle, Jonas Kreivenas.
 “The Russians took him.
 He didn’t do anything bad.
 It didn’t matter, they just took him away.”

-Ona had since become a stern woman.
+Ona had since then become austere.
 “She was pretty, like a doll, but I was afraid of her.
+She could be very mean.
 I broke a dish one day and was scared to death of what she would say when she found out.”
 Her aunt welcomed the teenaged girl, who she had been half-expecting, if not warmly, at least with a measure of relief.

-Angele had spent the day walking to her aunt’s farmhouse from her family’s farm, where she decided she could no longer live with the stepmother her father had married the month before, six months after her mother’s death from pneumonia.
-She left three brothers and a sister behind.
+Angele had spent the day walking to her aunt’s house from her family’s farm, where she had decided she could no longer live with the stepmother her father had married two months before, six months after her mother’s death from pneumonia.
+She left three older brothers and a sister behind.
+Ona put her to work caring for her young children, among other things.

-The Russians initiated arrests and deportations early in 1940, after the Red Army occupied Lithuania and the adjacent Baltic nations.
-Jonas Kreivenas was one of the first arrested that year.
+The Russians initiated arrests and deportations in 1940, after the Red Army occupied Lithuania and the adjacent Baltic countries.
 The Russians targeted government officials, nationalists, the well-to-do, Catholics, policemen, and everyone else they dubbed an “anti-Soviet element.”
 If you were a party member, you were going to prosper.
-If you weren’t, a Siberian slave labor camp was on the horizon.
+If you weren’t, a Siberian slave labor camp might be in the cards.

-An independent Lithuanian government was put in place, but it soon became clear that the German occupiers held all the power.
+A puppet Lithuanian government was put in place.
+It soon became clear that the German occupiers held all the power.
 Lithuanian Jews began to bear the brunt of the occupation.
 They were forced to wear yellow stars and their money and property was taken away.
-Worse was on the horizon.
+Worse was in store.

-There was a cellar where they kept canned food and apples in the winter.
-There were chickens, cows, two work horses, another horse for a buggy, and lots of pigs.
+There was a cellar where dried, pickled, and canned food and barrels of apples were kept in the winter.
+There were chickens, cows, two work horses, another horse for a buggy, and many pigs.
 “She had a herd of them.
 She had one of them slaughtered whenever we needed food.”
 Angele had to feed the pigs while they lived and fattened.
 “We kept a pot in the kitchen where I boiled potatoes for the pigs every day.
 I had to bring all the water in from the well, not just for the pigs, but for everything.”

 She worked from before sunup to sundown.
 “I was the cook and made soup every day.
 I made the beds and I had to work all around the farm.”
 She washed dishes and put them away.
 She washed clothes by hand and hung them on a line outside to dry.
 She washed the children, too, keeping them spic and span.